contagon/handbook/handbook/34-finances-and-audits.md

 Stake and ward budget funds should be used to pay for all activities, programs, manuals, and supplies.
 Members should not pay fees to participate.
 Nor should they provide materials, supplies, rental or admission fees, or long-distance transportation at their own expense.
 Activities in which many members provide food may be held if doing so does not place undue burdens on members.

-Possible exceptions to the funding policy in the preceding paragraph may be made for annual camps or similar activities (see [20.2.8](20-activities.md#2028-funding-for-activities)), optional activities (see [20.5](20-activities.md#205-optional-activities)), and occasional young single adult activities (see [14.3.7](14-single-members.md#1437-funding-for-activities)).
+Possible exceptions to the funding policy in the preceding paragraph may be made for annual camps or similar activities (see [20.2.6](20-activities.md#2026-funding-for-activities)), optional activities, and occasional young single adult activities (see [14.3.7](14-single-members.md#1437-funding-for-activities)).

 Members who want to contribute additional funds to the Church may not designate them for the stake or ward budget.
 Instead, leaders encourage them to contribute the funds to fast offerings, missionary funds, or other authorized donation categories.